moding-il/bizdoc.core/README.md

 }
 ```

+The above code declares an interface that matches the data model on the server-side, and a component implementing the FormComponent\<T\> interface.

 > The `@BizDoc` decorator _selector_ has to match the `Template` attribute of the form model on the server code.

-The onBind function of FormComponent&lt;T&gt; interface provide access to message.
+Access form data from the onBind function of the FormComponent&lt;T&gt; interface.

+You can inject BizDoc angular services in your component constructor to gain access to BizDoc infrastructure.
+Services include `SessionService`, `CubeService` and `DataSourceService`.

 Open my-form.component.html to edit the template.